 We’re on the hunt for cool, authentic people of all ages who embody the innovative, progressive, growth mindset characterized by many of the individuals we’ve profiled over the years.
 We’re fascinated by founders, creators and change-makers with inspired ideas, breakthrough products and transformative services.
 We’re drawn to those who understand that work and play don’t have to be separate, that life can be lived as a series of intriguing challenges met with nimble momentum and strategic pivots.

-We’ve been fortunate to meet and interview over a hundred inspiring individuals over the last two years who’ve helped make SmartUp timely and engaging.
+We’ve been fortunate to meet and interview over two hundred inspiring individuals over the last two years who’ve helped make SmartUp timely and engaging.
 Many of these people will feature prominently in our book, and have provided us with an authentic human baseline for the curiosity, ambition and creativity that we aim to chronicle.

 Some of our favorites include Carlos Muela, the San Francisco-bred food entrepreneur, Mathieu Guerville, a businessman who has shaped his own career through collecting artifacts from spectacular business failures, Anne Cocquyt, a German biotech data scientist who rose up the corporate ladder and then dove into startups, Steve Hoffman, creator of the Founder’s Space incubator who just published his latest book in Chinese before English, Brian Hoskins, a former Microsoft manager who left the mothership to take a chance on a startup featuring a brilliant and healthy solution to IoT lighting, Han Jin, a Chinese-German 3D camera manufacturer who launched his dream via skydiving, Michael Seiler, who has been instrumental to creating the community that binds a holistic multi-city group of incubators, and Jon von Tetzchner, a savvy Icelander who created a new, fair, team-centric model of a sustainable tech firm.